 Localized Rings and Their Ideals

-Let $R$ be a commutative ring with 1, and let $U \subset R$ be a multiplicatively closed subset, that is,
+We recall the definition of localization.
+All rings considered are commutative, with multiplicative identity 1.
+Let $R$ be a ring, and let $U \subset R$ be a multiplicatively closed subset.
+That is,

 .